 One of the many highlights of this year was the two weeks I stayed with my granddog Rosemary in Chicago while my daughter and son-in-law traveled Italy.
 We shared many hours exploring the urban neighborhood on our daily June walks which I summarized in one of my more popular postings titled “Walking with Rosemary”.
 I concluded the adventure by writing that “Our wanderings are full of curiosity.
 A large black ant abandons caution and aimlessly wanders across our path along the shaded sidewalk.
 Rosemary investigates and unceremoniously eats it.”

 I fully expected a warm, belly rubbing welcome from Rosemary when I returned to Chicago for Thanksgiving.
 But after I rang in with the loud buzzer, she barked and nipped at my ankle.
 Reflecting back, I think she initially didn’t recognize me and certainly wasn’t aware that I was arriving that day.
 She may have even been a bit irritated that I had left for so long.
 I understand that at this stage of life we begin to miss a lot of those friends and loved ones who have gone before us.
 But that’s the beauty of celebrating the birth of the Christ child that the young teenager bore.
-We all now have the Christmas hope of being reunited once again after we’ve been separated for a while.
+We all now have the Christmas hope and Easter promise of being reunited once again after we’ve been separated for a while.

 And Rosemary and I were able to enjoy another walk together!